 In 1973 Gladys Kidd Jennings began a three year term as interim chair of the Department of Food, Nutrition, and Institute Management.
 During her years in academia, Jennings authored essays and published research on nutrition issues.
 She retired from the classroom in 1991, but continued with the institution part-time as a recruiter for students of color for the WSU College of Agricultural, Human, and Natural Resource Sciences.
 Over the years, her philanthropic and fundraising efforts have contributed to programs including National Organization of Blacks in Dietetic and Nutrition (NOBIDAN) and the Talmadge Anderson Heritage House, WSU’s Black Cultural center.
 She has assisted hundreds of undergraduate and graduate students at Washington State University in furthering their academic pursuits.

 During her career, Jennings has received several professional and service awards and honors.
 In 1999, she received the NOBIDAN First President’s Award.
 In 2005, she received the WSU Alumni Achievement Award.
 For her activism and commitment to Black Studies, the library in the Talmadge Anderson Heritage House was named in her honor.
 In 2009, Elson S. Floyd, WSU’s first African American president, presented Jennings with WSU’s Women of Distinction Award.

 Gladys Kidd Jennings retired from Washington State University in 2008.
-She resides in Mill Creek, Washington with her husband, Clifford, and is a self-employed nutritional consultant.
+She resides in Mill Creek, Washington and is a self-employed nutritional consultant.